piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 Use a utility like PhpMyAdmin to upload SQL file or directly run SQL queries using copy and paste.
 SQL files are in the sql folder.

 'mysql_japanese_install.sql'
-These are the database modifications and configurations for this japanese pack.
-It includes new fields for furigana, phone, fax number and delivery time in tables orders, adress_book and customers then fields for dimensions and barcode in table products.
+These are the database modifications and configurations for this Japanese pack.
+It includes new fields for furigana, phone, fax number and delivery time in tables orders, address_book and customers then fields for dimensions and barcode in table products.
 There are some added records like new order status, address format and japanese zones in kanji and romaji.
 This is the only file you really NEED to INSTALL for everything to work.
-Other sql files are optionals.
+Other SQL files are optional.

 'mysql_japanese_admin_menu.sql'
 This one will translate admin menus kept in database into Japanese.
 Required only if you want a fully Japanese admin interface.

 'mysql_english_admin_menu.sql'
 If you need to set admin menus back to English, use this file.